 Alex Padesky's work on cognitive-behavioural patterns is often reflected in how social skills are taught.
 By changing how a child thinks about a social situation, they can change their behaviour.
 For example, a child might learn that a peer bumping into them was an accident rather than a deliberate attack.
 This shift in perspective can prevent many playground conflicts.

 High self-esteem is a protective factor against many mental health challenges.
 Children with low self-esteem often give up easily or avoid new challenges altogether.
-ELSAs help these pupils by identifying their strengths and celebrating their successes.
-They focus on building a "growth mindset" where mistakes are seen as opportunities to learn.
+ELSAs help these learners by identifying their strengths and celebrating their successes.
+They focus on building a "

 Anger is a natural emotion, but it can become a problem when it leads to destructive behaviour.
 ELSAs teach children to recognise the physical signs of anger before it boils over.
 This might include a racing heart, clenched fists, or a hot face.
 Once these signs are identified, the child can use "calm-down" strategies.